 Instead of just following any Instagram account, Nadia only follows the accounts she truly loves.
 She shared that she’s met lots of friends through the platform:

-Instagram is hands down my favourite social media platform and I think that liking sharing and following other accounts is part and parcel of using it.
+Instagram is hands down my favorite social media platform and I think that liking sharing and following other accounts is part and parcel of using it.
 I only follow accounts that I really genuinely adore and I’m happy to tell them that no matter who they are.
 I’ve actually made a bunch of true offline friends from using the platform as well.

-She celebrates the wins: Big and small.
+9. She celebrates the wins: Big and small

 Nadia and her husband put a ton of effort into her Instagram marketing.
 When Nadia’s Instagram account hit that 10,000 threshold, she took to her account to get personal and thank her followers for their support.

 She and her husband also said they had a little dance party: